This post may contain affiliate links. Please read our disclosure policy.

 What to serve with steak bites

-- They’re great as a main course, and I love pairing them with Garlic Mashed Potatoes or Quick and Easy Garlic Butter Noodles, my Creamed Spinach, and Creamy Garlic Mushrooms.
+- They’re great as a main course, and I love pairing them with Garlic Mashed Potatoes or Quick and Easy Garlic Butter Noodles, my Creamed Spinach, and Easy Garlicky Sauteed Mushrooms.
 Crusty bread works too for soaking up the sauce.
 Or make them into tacos.

 - Of course, they’re awesome as part of an appetizer spread at a party!
 Serve them with toothpicks alongside other favorites like Grape Jelly Meatballs and my Easy Buffalo Chicken Dip.